Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Model and discretization

 Groundwater flow is inherently a three dimensional flow process.
 However, solving the three-dimensional groundwater flow equation for an unconfined aquifer using finite difference or finite element methods can be costly because $(i)$ it represents a moving boundary problem which requires updating the simulation grid in the vertical direction \cite{neuman1971analysis}, and $(ii)$ the top boundary condition is a highly non-linear equation in the case that the aquifer is unconfined \cite{bear2012modeling}.

-To avoid these complications, three dimensional groundwater equation can be integrated across the depth of a geologic aquifer layer using the Dupuit-Forchheimer approximation which assumes flow within the aquifer layer is primarily horizontal \cite{bear2012modeling}.
+To avoid these complications, three dimensional groundwater equation can be integrated across the depth of an aquifer layer using the Dupuit-Forchheimer (DP) approximation which assumes flow within the aquifer layer is primarily horizontal \cite{bear2012modeling}.
+In an aquifer system where there is substantial vertical flow, the aquifer can be divided into multiple "computational" layers where DP approximation is still applied to each computational layer but the vertical flow can still be simulated.
+The higher the number of computational layers, the more accurate the simulation of vertical flow becomes.
+In fact, this approach is implicitly used in many groundwater models including MODFLOW \cite{boyce2020one, mcdonald1988modular} where vertical flow within each computational cell is ignored (i.e. DP approximation is applied at cell level).

 Using this approach for two aquifer layers separated by an aquitard (Fig.\ref{fig1}), the flow within each layer can be assumed primarily horizontal and the vertical flow exchange between the layers can be expressed thorough a leakage term.
 For this aquifer system, the groundwater flow equations in the top and bottom aquifer layers can be expressed as follows:

 with initial conditions

 and Dirchlet and Neumann boundary conditions

 where $\Omega$ is rectangular domain defined as $[x_{a}, x_{b}] \times [y_{a}, y_{b}]$; $x$ and $y$ are the space variables in horizontal and vertical directions, respectively ($L$); $t$ is the time ($T$); $h$ is the head in the aquifer ($L$); $h_u$ for the top layer ($L$), $h_b$ for the bottom layer ($L$); $\mathbf{n}$ is the direction normal to the boundary; $S_{s}$ is the storativity (dimensionless); $V$ is the vertical flow between an aquifer layer and the layer below $(LT^{-1})$; $V_u$ is the vertical flow between an aquifer layer and the layer above $(LT^{-1})$; $I$ and $I_u$ are step functions $(dimensionless)$; $Q$ is source or sink $(LT^{-1})$; $D$ is the thickness of the aquitard $(L)$; $\textbf{T}$ is transmissivity $(L^{2}T^{-1})$: